codeNomadd/serverless-food-order-system/README.md

 - The project follows AWS best practices for serverless architecture
 - All components are properly documented and commented
 - The frontend is optimized for mobile and desktop viewing
 - Error handling and validation are implemented throughout
+- Comprehensive monitoring and alerting system in place